 - Pain in the medial ankle and plantar foot that increases with duration of weight bearing, pain described as "vise like".

 - Pain relieved with a long period of rest.

 - No swelling, redness or bruising is found.

-Testing for tarsal tunnel syndrome with EMG (electromyography) is often imprecise and misleading.
+Testing for tarsal tunnel syndrome with nerve conduction studies and EMG (electromyography) is often imprecise and misleading.
 The most reliable method of assessing tarsal tunnel syndrome is percussion of the nerve.
 This test is called a Tinel's sign.
 Two fingers are used to briskly tap the medial ankle just behind and below the ankle bone (medial malleolus.)
 An electrical shock sensation is called a positive Tinel's sign and indicates the location of the entrapment.
 The pictures to the left show the location of the posterior tibial nerve (in green) as it descends the leg behind the inside ankle bone (medial malleolus.)
 Two common areas of entrapment are found as the posterior tibial nerve passes beneath the lacinate ligament (in pink) and/or the upper margin of the abductor hallucis muscle (dotted line.)
 The posterior tibial nerve passes deep to the muscle at the dotted line.
-This is the most common location for entrapment of the posterior tibial nerve.
+The margin of the abductor hallucis muscle is the most common location for entrapment of the posterior tibial nerve.